 How to Avoid Foreign Transaction Fees

-There are two main ways to avoid foreign transaction fees when you're traveling abroad or making purchases in a foreign currency.
+There are two common ways to avoid paying foreign transaction fees: